-The County retains, solely and exclusively, all the rights, powers and authority exercised or held prior to the execution of this Agreement, except as expressly limited by a specific provision of this Agreement.
-Without limiting the generality of the foregoing, the rights, powers, and authority retained solely and exclusively by County and not abridged herein, include, but are not limited to, the following: To manage and direct its business and personnel; to manage, control, and determine the mission of its departments, building facilities, and operations; to create, change, combine or abolish jobs, departments and facilities in whole or in part; to direct the work force; to increase or decrease the work force and determine the number of employees needed; to hire, transfer, promote, layoff, and maintain the discipline and efficiency of its employees; to establish work standards, schedules of operation and reasonable work load; to specify or assign work requirements and require overtime; to schedule work, working hours and shifts; to furlough employees for limited duration; to adopt rules of conduct; to determine the type and scope of work to be performed by County employees and the services to be provided; to classify positions and determine the content and title of such classifications; to determine the methods, processes, means, and places of providing services and to take whatever action necessary to prepare for and operate in an emergency.
+The County retains, solely and exclusively, all of its rights, powers and authority that it exercised or held prior to the execution of this Agreement, except as expressly limited by a specific provision of this Agreement.
+The County's management rights include, but are not limited to, the following:

+1. To manage and direct its business and personnel; 2.
+To manage, control, and determine the mission of its departments, building facilities, and operations; 3.
+To create, change, combine or abolish jobs, departments and facilities in whole or in part; 4.
+To direct the work force; 5.
+To increase or decrease the size of the work force and determine the number of employees needed; 6.
+To hire, transfer, promote, layoff, and maintain the discipline and efficiency of its employees;

+7. To establish work standards, schedules of operation and reasonable work load; 8.
+To specify or assign work requirements and require overtime; 9.
+To schedule work, working hours and shifts; to furlough employees for limited duration; 10.
+To adopt rules of conduct; 11.
+To determine the type and scope of work to be performed by County employees and the services to be provided; 12.
+To classify positions and determine the content and title of such classifications; 13.
+To determine the methods, processes, means, and places of providing services; 14.
+To take whatever action necessary to prepare for and operate in an emergency, including with respect to issues within the scope of the Union's representation as provided by the Meyer-Milius-Brown Act; and 15.
+To contract for services.